nventive/FlutterApplicationTemplate/README.md

    > 💡 For Windows, you can run `powershell` to verify.
 You can install it with the command `winget install --id Microsoft.Powershell --source winget`.
    > 💡 For Mac, you can run `pwsh` to verify.
 You can install it with Homebrew `brew install powershell/tap/powershell`.

+3. Make sure you have GitVersion installed.

+   > 💡 For Windows, you can run `dotnet-gitversion` to verify.
+You can install it with the command `dotnet tool install --global GitVersion.Tool`.
+   > 💡 For Mac, you can run `gitversion` to verify.
+You can install it with Homebrew `brew install gitversion`.

-3. To run the script and create a new project, run the following command in the cloned `FlutterApplicationTemplate` repository.
+4. To run the script and create a new project, run the following command in the cloned `FlutterApplicationTemplate` repository.

-   `powershell -File ".\tools\copyApplicationTemplate.ps1" -sourceProjectDir C:\P\FlutterApplicationTemplate -destDir C:\P -projectName TODO -appName TODO -packageName TODO -organization Org`
+   `powershell -File ".\tools\copyApplicationTemplate.ps1" -sourceProjectDir C:\P\FlutterApplicationTemplate -destDir C:\P -projectName MyProjectName -appName MyAppName -packageName com.example.myAppName -organization MyOrg`

    > 💡 The organization parameter is optional (Only used for the Windows platform).